-City of Councillors and Staff City of Yarra Heritage Advisory Committee City of Yarra Community Extent Heritage Pty.Ltd.
+City of Yarra Councillors and Staff City of Yarra Heritage Advisory Committee City of Yarra Community Extent Heritage Pty.
+Ltd.

-Yarra City Council acknowledges the Wurundjeri as the Traditional Owners of this country pays tribute to all Aboriginal and Torres Strait Islander people in Yarra and gives respect to Elders past, present and emerging."
+Yarra City Council acknowledges the Wurundjeri Woi Wurrung people as the Traditional Owners and true sovereigns of the land now known as Yarra.
+We also acknowledge the significant contributions made by other Aboriginal and Torres Strait Islander people to life in Yarra.
+We pay our respects to Elders from all nations and to their Elders past, present and future.